ancailliau/KAOSTools/readme.md

 ## Licence

 The KAOSFormalTools software has been developed by Antoine Cailliau (Institute of Information and Communication Technologies, Electronics and Applied Mathematics – ICTEAM, UCL) under an open-source MIT license.
-It allows unrestricted use for academic purposes.
-For any use in commercial products, please contact the Louvain Technology Transfer Office of UCL at ltto@uclouvain.be
+For any question about licensing or usage in commercial or academic products, you can contact the Louvain Technology Transfer Office of UCL at ltto@uclouvain.be.

 This licence apply to all files contained in this repository excepted libraries (DLL files) in folder 'Libraries/' and files where licence is